 In 1631 pirates of all nations swarmed the sea entering Youghal Harbour.
 The most notorious was a seaman called “Nutt”.
 Legend has it that he buried kegs of gold on “Capel Island”, in the Bay.

-If you prefer a simple dilly dally on the Bay, Tony Gallagher, of Blackwater Cruises also offers trips on the Bay on board his sea worthy “Maeve Og”.
+If you prefer a simple dilly dally on the Bay, Tony Gallagher, of Blackwater Cruises also offers trips on the Bay (weather permitting) on board his sea worthy “Maeve Og”.
 Youghal Sailing Club is a very lively and active club and new members are always welcome.
 Give them a call.

 Youghal Bay activities are all a far cry from Pirate “Nutt’s” time, but they are equally as adventurous and far more enjoyable.